Board of Directors

-He has been active in maintaining and developing many trails in Middle Tennessee.
+As he knew that outdoor exercise was necessary for good health, he has been active in maintaining and developing many trails in Middle Tennessee.
 These include work on the Cumberland Trail, trails in Short Springs Natural Area, Edgar Evans, Old Stone Fort and Rock Island Parks.
+He led the Savage Gulf Preservation League.
 Dr. Bigbee was one among many who worked to get the Savage Gulf as a State Park.
-He has maintained the five miles of trails on Cardwell Mountain.
+He has maintained the five miles of trails on Cardwell Mountain and encouraged Eagle Scouts to do Service Projects there.
 He is instrumental in developing, with volunteer workers, a 2.1 mile long hiking trail along the Barren Fork River between Ramsey and Rocket Parks.

 The Bigbee Trail is named in his honor.

 Jeffery Martin and his wife Treva have one son Trevor and wife Morgan Martin, four grandchildren; Jaytton Baker, Amaya, Tee, and Reese Martin, and one daughter Courtney Martin.

 He has been in the field of education for 38 years including serving as a classroom Teacher, Assistant Principal, and presently Director of Attendance for Warren County Schools.

 His hobbies include hunting, fishing, golf, and family time.